The Bankrate promise

 Once you’ve chosen a lender, you’ll fill out an application for a private student loan.
 Here’s a breakdown of the steps you might take:

-- Time your applications.
-You can limit the impact to your credit scores by submitting your loan applications within a short time frame, usually 14 to 45 days.
+1. Time your applications.
+You can limit the impact on your credit scores by submitting your loan applications within a short time frame, usually 14 to 45 days.
 That’s because credit agencies usually count several applications for the same type of loan as one hard inquiry.
-It’s also a good idea to apply for the student loan at least two months before tuition is due.
+It’s also a good idea to apply for a student loan at least two months before tuition is due.

-- Find a co-signer.
+2. Find a co-signer.
 You might need a co-signer if you have a limited credit history, a low credit score or a low income.
-A good co-signer might be a trusted relative or friend who has the credit history to qualify and the income to handle payments if necessary.
+A good co-signer might be a trusted relative or friend with the credit history to qualify and the income to handle payments if necessary.

-- Gather your documentation.
+3. Gather your documentation.
 Before filling out the application, organize your documents to make the process easier.
-The lender may ask for recent pay stubs, a W-2, bank account statements, a copy of your latest lease agreement, an academic transcript and more.
+The lender may ask for documentation like recent pay stubs, a W-2, bank account statements, a copy of your latest lease agreement and an academic transcript.